ejayssagpang/Basic-Python-Exercises/README.md

+# Python Exercises
-Basic Python exercises on my free time
+Python code that I created when I have free time